Are you unsure when to use tallow vs lard, and if they really are healthy to use?

 Tallow has a higher saturated fat content than lard, so it is excellent at creating crispy textures when pan-frying vegetables or meat.
 Hellooooo crispy fries!

 Did you know that tallow was used in the McDonalds fryers when they first opened in the 1940s?
-Once tallow was labeled as a cause for high-cholesterol, they switched to the “heart healthy” vegetable oil and add “natural beef flavor” to it.
-Sounds great, huh?
+Once tallow was labeled as a “cause” for high-cholesterol, they switched to the โheart healthyโ vegetable oil and added โnatural beef flavorโ to it.
+Are we healthier as a result?
+Absolutely not.

-Tallow has a grainy texture at room temperature, so it is not a suitable choice for pastries and baked goods.
+Tallow has a hard, grainy texture at room temperature, so it’s not a suitable choice for pastries and baked goods.
 However, because it is more solid than lard, it makes excellent candles and bars of soap!
+Don’t miss my article on How to Make Tallow Candles!

-Are you starting to question all of the chemical ingredients in your skin care products?
-You should!
-Tallow is definitely making a comeback as a natural ingredient in lotions, balms and chapsticks.
-Tallow is more biologically-similar to our skin than plant oils, which makes it incredibly nourishing!
+Thankfully, tallow is finally making a comeback as a natural ingredient in lotions, balms, and chapsticks.
+Tallow is more biologically similar to our skin than plant oils, which makes it incredibly nourishing!
 It also contains antioxidants, which can reduce oxidative stress and signs of aging.

 How long does tallow last?

-If stored in an airtight container, tallow will keep for 4-6 months at room temperature and a year in the refrigerator.
+If stored in an airtight container, tallow will keep for 4-6 months at room temperature, a year in the refrigerator, or indefinitely in the freezer.

 All About Lard